BRUNO CAPER

 First Appearance: Incredible Hulk II#208 (February, 1977)

-Powers/Abilities: None, but he employed a "Concussion-Tank" in his prison escape.
+He employed a "Concussion Tank" in his prison escape.

-(Incredible Hulk II#208) - Rocko and Elmo transported the tank in a moving van to the prison, then used it to blast a hole in the wall.
-They fired a "grapple gizmo" through the hole, and Bruno slid down the line to freedom.
-Climbing in the tank, the trio made their getaway in a hail of gunshots fired by the prison guards.
+(Incredible Hulk II#208) - Rocko and Elmo transported the tank to the prison in a moving van, then used it to blast a hole in the wall.
+Rocko fired a "grapple-gizmo" through the hole, and Bruno slid down the cable to freedom (see comments).
+After climbing in the tank, Bruno and his two thugs made their getaway in a hail of gunshots fired by the prison guards.

-As they sped down the street, the Hulk--lamenting the recent death of his beloved Jarella--unknowingly stepped into their path, and he was struck by the tank and knocked through a wall.
-Wrongfully thinking he was being attacked, the enraged Hulk climbed out of the rubble and leapt in front of the vehicle.
-Bruno and his men fired the cannon at the jade giant, to no avail.
-After tearing off the cannon barrel, the Hulk lifted the armored vehicle, then smashed it down to the ground.
-Stunned, Bruno and his men crawled out of the wreckage to face a very angry Hulk, who was about to make an example of them so as to keep others from ever bothering him again... but hearing the wail of approaching sirens made the Hulk decide that it wasn't worth the trouble, so he leapt off, having put a swift end to the run of Bruno Caper.
+Bruno and his men fired the tank's cannon at the jade giant, to no avail.
+After tearing off the cannon barrel, the Hulk lifted the tank, then smashed it down to the street.
+Stunned, Bruno and his men crawled out of the wreckage to face a very angry Hulk, who was about to make an example of them so as to keep others from ever bothering him again; but upon hearing the wail of approaching sirens, the Hulk decided that it wasn't worth the trouble, so he leapt off, having put a swift end to the run of Bruno Caper.

 Comments: Created by Len Wein, Sal Buscema, and Joe Staton.